 If you would like to hold an online exhibition, you do not need to find a venue, and can hold the exhibition on a website or web platform instead.
 In either case, a registration form will need to be submitted for the exhibition.

 Online exhibitions need to be hosted independently, just like a physical exhibition does.
 The SALA program acts as a directory, not a host site.

 See the SALA 2021 Participation Resource for some ideas on online platforms you might like to use.

 If you’re wanting to put on an online exhibition but not sure which platform to use, think about what you actually want to do first.
 If you’re presenting a body of work through photographs/images, maybe you could use Wix or a virtual gallery like artsteps.
 If you want to make an artist talk, maybe a narrated PowerPoint slideshow on YouTube or an audio recording on Soundcloud is more appropriate.

 For more information about different online platforms read our 2021 SALA Participation Resource.

 Absolutely!
 There are no restrictions on how many exhibitions or events an artist can exhibit in, however each new project will need a new registration form.

 Once all the details of your event are certain, you need to complete a SALA registration form.
 You can do this via the SALA Online Portal.
 The information you enter in the registration form will feed into the SALA Program.
 SALA is an ‘open access’ Festival, which means that all artists are welcome to participate.

 If you are have any trouble with the SALA registration form please do not hesitate to contact the SALA office or you may like to watch our Registration Demonstration video.

-Registrations for the 2021 SALA Festival are yet to open.
+Registrations for the 2021 SALA Festival are OPEN NOW.